MetaMask/delegation-framework/documents/DeleGatorCore.md

 Defines the interface needed for a `DelegationManager` to invoke an `Execution` on behalf of the delegator.

+This contract does not implement ERC7579 see [ERC-7579 Details](/documents/PartialERC7579.md).

 # MetaMask's DeleGatorCore

 Contains the logic needed for an ERC4337 SCA with delegation functionality.
 We provide two different "DeleGator implementations" for use: [MultiSigDeleGator](/documents/MultisigDeleGator.md) and [HybridDeleGator](/documents/HybridDeleGator.md).
 The distinction between the two is the signing mechanisms.